Bitcoin-com/slp-indexer/README.md

 to what is applicable for you

 `bitcoinj.max.connection=MAX_AVAILABLE_NODES` This settings is for how many nodes you want to connect to
-`bitcoinj.awaiting.peer=PEERS_NEEDED_FOR_STARTUP` How many connected peers is needed for the service to start
-`dns.discovery=DNS_TO_YOUR_NODES` If you want to use DNS seeding then specify your address here
+`bitcoinj.awaiting.peer=PEERS_NEEDED_FOR_STARTUP` How many connected peers is needed for the service to start `bitcoinj.peers.bch=127.0.0.1:8333,127.0.0.2:8333` Point to the location of your nodes if you don't want to use dns.discovery `dns.discovery=DNS_TO_YOUR_NODES` If you want to use DNS seeding then specify your address here
 `spring.data.mongodb.uri=CONNECTIONSTRING` MongoDb connectionsString
 `spring.data.mongodb.database=slpblockchain` MongoDb databasename